stoermelder/vcvrack-packone/docs/ReMove.md

 ### Mapping of parameters

-The map the module to a parameter click into the display on the top.
+To map the module to a parameter activate the mapping mode by mouse press inside the display on the top.
 While showing "Mapping..." click on any parameter of any module in your rack to bind the module.
 You can unbind the parameter using the context menu of the display.
 Also, you can "locate" the module and mapped parameter if you got lost inside you rack.

 ### Precision and number of sequences